Level of Study

 - Preparation for a concert performance of at least 35 minutes.
 The performance repertoire may include both solo pieces and chamber music.
 If the student has the opportunity, he/she may perform with an orchestra or an ensemble of high professional quality.
 If this is the case, an agreement will have to be made with the student¿s principal instrument tutor and the course coordinator.
 Alternatively, both the MUV310 and MUV311 concerts may be combined into one concert of at least 70 minutes (2x35 minutes) during the spring semester (normally 2nd semester).

-2. Participation in instrumental classes, ensemble activity (orchestral practise, sinfonietta, chamber orchestra etc.) and department projects.
+2. Participation in instrumental classes, ensemble activity (orchestral practice, sinfonietta, chamber orchestra etc.) and department projects.
 Details will be given at the start of each semester.

 The student should be able to: